ChrisAkridge/Misc/Celarix.JustForFun.FootballSimulator/Development Notes/Better Scheduling Plan.md

 - Rows 0 through 5: Intradivisional games against the other 3 teams in the division.
 - Rows 6 through 9: Intraconference games against the 4 teams in the division chosen by the first table up there.
 - Rows 10 through 13: Interconference games against the 4 teams in the division chosen by the second table.
-- Rows 14 and 15: Remaining intraconference games against the 2 teams that finished in the same divisional position in the previous season.
+- Rows 14 and 15: Remaining intraconference games against the 2 teams that finished in the same divisional position in the previous season, or twice against the inversely ranked team in your own division based on the third table up there.

 The first 14 games are easy, but the remaining intraconference games do require us to know last season's division standings.
 This is provided as an input to the schedule generator.
 In the case that there is no previous season, a division standing order is determined at "random" by shuffling each division using an instance of the `Random` class.
 However, for repeatability, it's not quite random - the RNG will be seeded with the same value each time.
 That value is -1528635010, chosen randomly.